juntagrico/juntagrico/docs/index.rst

 Installation
 ---------

-Install juntagrcio from it's git repository.
+Install juntagrcio from it's git repository or using pip.
 You need an django app.

 The following django settings are nescessary to run juntagrico.